 clark l. edmond -- founder & managing director

 Clark L. Edmond (she/her/hers) is from Atlanta, GA, and lives between New York and London.
-After receiving her J.D. from University of Pennsylvania Law School and a Master’s in Art Business from Sotheby’s Institute of Art-London in 2019, she decided to launch __crate, with the goal of making the art world more accessible for young professionals in the corporate sphere.
-In the past, she has worked at Jack Shainman Gallery in NYC and the Smithsonian Institution in Washington, D.C.
+After receiving her J.D. from University of Pennsylvania Law School and a Master’s in Art Business from Sotheby’s Institute of Art-London in 2019, she decided to launch __crate, with the goal of facilitating inclusive and equitable opportunities for historically underrepresented artists.
+In the past, she has worked at Jack Shainman Gallery in NYC, the Smithsonian Institution in Washington, D.C. and the U.S. Department of Commerce.
 She is co-founder of Black@Sotheby's, the Black student and alumni group at Sotheby's Institute of Art.
 She is also a member of the New Art Dealers Alliance.
-In addition to founding __crate, she specializes in the intersection of art, intellectual property, and national economic strategy.
+In addition to founding __crate, she specializes in the intersection of art, intellectual property, and cultural policy.

 blaine baxter bilal -- co-founder & director of programming